erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 Program ended with exit code: 0
 ```

-Somewhat progress, but then we hit the next stumbling block
+Progress, but then we hit the next road block.

 ```swift
 import Foundation